AWS Consolidated Billing

 - Easy Tracking

-- Detailed cost report & charges for each of the individual AWS accounts associated with the “paying account” can be easily tracked
+- Detailed cost reports & charges for each of the individual AWS accounts associated with the “paying account” can be easily tracked

 - Combined Usage & Volume Discounts